-When it comes to training both new recruits and seasoned employees on state-specific compliance requirements, understanding the law can feel like learning a foreign language, especially when confronted with a pervasive, important topic like harassment.
+When it comes to training both new hires and seasoned employees on state-specific compliance requirements, understanding the law can feel like learning a foreign language — especially when confronted with a pervasive, important topic like harassment.

-Since harassment prevention training is the best tool we have to eliminate offenses in the workplace, we’ll take a closer look at everything you need to know to about Maine’s sexual harassment training and other requirements.
-By the end, the training requirements, topics, and compliance checklist will feel less like learning a new language and more like brushing up on an interesting subject you learned in school!
+Since sexual harassment training is the best tool we have to eliminate offenses in the workplace, let’s take a closer look at everything you need to know to about Maine’s sexual harassment training requirements.
+We hope, by the end, these regulations will feel less like a foreign language and more like remembering a fun subject you learned in school.

 • That conduct unreasonably impact or interferes with an individual’s employment, work performance